radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 ### Debug SSL

 SSL is enabled by default, but SSL logging is disabled by default.
 When SSL logging is enabled, SSL events have an entry in vds_server.log.
 This log file is located in <RLI_HOME>\vds_server\logs.
-SSL events are logged at INFO level, so log settings for VDS – Server must be at least at INFO level.
+SSL events are logged at INFO level or higher, so log settings for FID – Server must be at least at INFO level.

 >[!note] For more information on log levels, refer to the [RadiantOne Logging and Troubleshooting Guide](/logging-and-troubleshooting-guide/01-overview).